816.718.2260

 You may want to add additional and targeted messages you want to send to specific audiences.
 You could even develop a message platform for each of your target audiences.
 What you say to staff is different than what you want to say to chambers of commerce, mental health providers, or eligible families.
 The key is to think strategically about what messages would be most important for an audience to hear that would advance your mission and goals as an organization.

 Selecting target audiences is hard because you can always find a good reason to reach out to any specific group of people.
 Let it be a strategic decision.
 If we could only reach three audiences which ones would they be?
-Which ones are connected to our key issues?
+Which ones are connected to your key issues?
 If we struggle with enrollment, an important audience would be parents and families.
 If we lack staffing, future employees.
 But in these examples, there are niche groups that could also be identified such as others who know eligible families such as social workers, medical providers, community groups or apartment managers.
 Future employees could be reached through others such as high school or college faculty, professional organizations.
 (Just a wild thought: How well do the family and consumer science teachers at the high schools in your community know about your Head Start program?
 Pointing out your 60 years of service may be the precise hook to engage them in the importance of your program and the opportunity it could offer their students.)

 Selecting target audiences is an exercise in polarity thinking.
 The larger and broader your audiences are the less impact your communication will have even though it may reach more people overall.
 Conversely, the narrower and smaller your target group is, the greater the impact but the fewer people you reach.
 It is a broad and shallow versus narrow and deep trade-off.
 That means there is no single right way to do it.
 It depends on what you want to accomplish.
 However, if your target audience is the “general public,” it is hard to answer a question like what do you want them to know and do regarding your program.
 If it is community or county leadership, that makes it easier.
 If it is the voting public, that might be another group.
-To get you started, here is a list of potential stakeholders most Head Start program likely has.
+To get you started, here is a list of potential stakeholders most Head Start programs likely have.

 One final advantage of selecting clear target audiences is that it helps you narrow down on what kind of media you want to use to communicate your messages and what kind of events you want to host.
 If the target audience is business owners, speaking at a Rotary Club meeting makes perfect sense.
 If you are engaging parents, texting them directly using text blast software is an obvious answer.
 Sometimes you may want to bring wider awareness to members of a certain community.
 Then buying an outdoor billboard might make sense or holding an editorial meeting with local newspaper editors to talk about your program, what you are planning and op ed or letters to the editor options.